Background Causes of the English Civil War

 Battle of Stow on the Wold

-This was the last battle of the Civil War and saw the final defeat of the remains of the Royalist army.
+This was the last battle of the Civil War and saw the final defeat of the Royalist army.

 1646 (3rd May)